 Testicular Cancer Risks

-Men who have a family history of testicular cancer and Caucasian men are found to be at the highest risk of getting the disease.
-Those born with an undescended testicle at birth (Cryptochidism) or an extra X chromosome (Kinefelter's Syndrome).
+A family history of testicular cancer and Caucasian men are found to be at the highest risk of getting the disease.
+Those born with an undescended testicle at birth (Cryptorchidism) or an extra X chromosome (Kinefelter's Syndrome) are also at risk.

 Most cases of testicular cancer are found by doing a self-examination.
 Symptoms can include:

 - Pain or discomfort in the testicle or scrotum